The 2019 Greater Portland Tech Challenge presented by Portland General Electric

-The Greater Portland Mobility Tech Challenge is an opportunity for problem solvers from the private and public sector with expertise in transportation, mobility and tech to explore interesting, confounding and challenging problems that need different perspectives.
-A morning of mobility challenge pitches from agencies leads to capacity counter pitches from tech firms.
+The Greater Portland Tech Challenge is an opportunity for problem solvers from the private and public sector with smart cities expertise to explore interesting, confounding and challenging problems that need different perspectives.
+A morning of challenge pitches from agencies leads to capacity counter pitches from tech firms.
 An afternoon of one-on-one consults between agencies and tech firms leads to demo/pilot project partnerships.